 When you book your Walt Disney World vacation, you create a user name and password at Disney’s website.
-Whether on a desk top or using the My Disney Experience app (we recommend the full website version for initial booking) you’ll be able to search time slots for your favorite and most popular attractions.
-If you just buy tickets, and do not have a vacation package, you can still book fast passes because your ticket has RFID technology and you can link the passes to your daily tickets.
+Whether on a desktop or using the My Disney Experience app (we recommend the full website version for initial booking) you’ll be able to search time slots for your favorite and most popular attractions.
+If you just buy tickets and do not have a vacation package, you can still book fast passes because your ticket has RFID technology and you can link the passes to your daily tickets.

-Trust Me, you want to reserve them as quick as you can.
-Once the day comes along that you can pick your fast passes, jump online and book them quick.
+Trust Me, you want to reserve them as quickly as you can.
+Once the day comes along that you can pick your fast passes, jump online and book them quickly.
 Popular attractions can book up within minutes, and you might be left without a fast pass for your desired ride.
 Also, try to book your fast passes early in the day.
 Why?
 Guess What??
 Disney is so awesome, that as soon as you are finished scanning your third fast pass, you can jump on your app or visit a kiosk in the park to search for additional fast passes.
 There is no limit to the number of fast passes you can use, as long as they are available, up to park closing.

 Take Advantage of the Fast Pass system

 The last time we went to Disney, in November 2018, we had up to 7 or 8 fast passes in one day when rides became available throughout the afternoon and evening.